dnorcini/ChicagoCCDSim/README.md

 Note: if you do not compile with the multithreaded flag, you can still run the simulation in singlethreaded mode, as long as your run macro does not indicate multiple threads.

 ## Run
 The QT GUI can be entered with the command `./ChicagoCCDSim` in the build directory.
 By default, this will pull up the visualization window, which could just as well be called with `./ChicagoCCDSim mac/init_vis.mac`.
 To run a select macro, use `./ChicagoCCDSim <macro_file.mac>`.
 See the `mac/` directory for example macros.
-Specifically, those with 'guide' in their names will aim to teach the basics of macro construction, including basic commands and looping.
+Specifically, those with 'guide' in their names (i.e. `mac/guide.mac`, `mac/loop_guide_master.mac`, and `mac/loop_guide_worker.mac`) will aim to teach the basics of macro construction, including basic commands and looping.

 For general simulation macros, the user should specify at a minimum the output file location (`/Analysis/setFileName`) and the number of events to be simulated (`/run/beamOn`).
-The commands are described in detail in the Geant4 User Manual's section on General Particle Source.
+The commands are described in detail in the Geant4 User Manual's section on General Particle Source, Section 2.7.

 Custom commands are designed by messenger files in the source code.
 If you need to modify the source code and alter the value from the command level, refer to the current messenger files.
 An instance of each one is created in the constructor of its corresponding class and deleted in the destructor of said class.